How to figure out what’s working in your game (and what’s not) – revisited

 Try cutting things out and emphasizing more of the fun

-If something is just not working in your game, try removing it and see if your game is any less fun.
+If something just isn’t working in your game, try removing it and see if your game is any less fun.
 You might even be surprised to find it works better without this part.

 It’s often hard to remove something that was your original inspiration or felt so unique at first you felt the whole game would revolve around this.
 But you have to do it.
 If something in your game just isn’t working, you either have to find a way to tweak it so it will work really well or scrap it entirely.
 It doesn’t matter if this was the whole heart of your idea – if it doesn’t make the game better, it has to go.